7 Ways to Prepare Your Bedroom For Solid Sleep

 In my other blog articles I’ve addressed the importance of mornings on sleep that night and how daily routines can help improve sleep.

 What a lot of people may not be thinking about is how to set up their bedroom for better sleep.
 There’s a lot more going on bedrooms these days besides sleep … and I don’t just mean romance!
-Cheaper electronics has meant that in many homes every bedroom has a TV.
-Mobile devices travel throughout the house including the bedroom so often the bedroom becomes a place where people are browsing the internet or scanning social media.
+Cheaper electronics mean that in many homes every bedroom has a TV.
+Mobile devices travel throughout the house including the bedroom, so often the bedroom becomes a place where people are browsing the internet or scanning social media.

 If your sleep is suffering, you may want to look at setting your bedroom up for sumptuous sleep.
-In this article I am sharing 7 ways you can prepare your bedroom to help you get solid sleep each night.
+In this article, I am sharing seven ways you can prepare your bedroom to help you get solid sleep each night.

 7 Ways to Prepare Your Bedroom for Solid Sleep

-7. Try Aromatherapy.
+Try Aromatherapy.
 Growing research is showing that aromatherapy can help relieve stress and anxiety, thereby helping sleep.
 The sense of smell is directly connected to the brain’s centres of emotion.
-Among the oils associated with reducing anxiety are lavender, vanilla, rose, geranium and jasmine.
-Mix pure essential oils with a carrier oil like coconut, or olive oil and apply to the soles of the feet, wrists or palms before bedtime, or add oils to a diffuser in the bedroom.
+Among the oils associated with reducing anxiety are lavender, vanilla, rose, geranium, and jasmine.
+Mix pure essential oils with a carrier oil like coconut, or olive oil and apply to the soles of the feet, wrists, or palms before bedtime, or add oils to a diffuser in the bedroom.

 Are you inspired to remake your sleep sanctuary?
 Establishing peace and calm in the bedroom can go a long way to improving your sleep and your health too.